christopheraue/m-ruby-concurrently/USAGE.md

 end
 ```

-You can use concurrent procs the same way you use regular procs.
-They can be
+Concurrent procs can be used the same way regular procs are used.
+For example,
-passed around, called multiple times with different arguments and so on.
+they can be passed around or called multiple times with different arguments.

 ### Calling concurrent procs